 Find a New Outdoor Activity

 If the kids love to try new things and you want to try and encourage them to get active, why not buy them something new that’ll encourage them to play outside?
 (This could be as a reward for baking or gardening!)
 My best childhood memories all involve outdoor play.

-For example, you could go all retro with a pair of roller skates each or you might want to try the new craze of heelys, which are available from places like Skatehut.
+For example, you could go all retro with a pair of roller skates or you might try a scooter or a skateboard.

 Finally, when the day’s adventures are over and you’ve planted your latest plants and seeds in the garden, take some well-deserved time out together and watch your favourite film.
 You could even enjoy an entire day under the duvet, especially if rain has stopped play.